IanLondon/plot-bot/notes.md

 ## SVG IMPORTS WORK!
 What's next?

+* **Draw the eye SVG on the board!
+Use a tablecloth or something to protect the wall and floor from wandering markers, just in case.**
 * Implement GUI to change the app_settings (currently)
 * GUI to change Plotbot settings (eg drawing area size/pos, initial string length)
+* Try connecting with smartphone and using touchscreen to draw!
+* **Measure strings lengths across stepping range** and figure out if it's constant or not.
+What is causing the remaining distortion?
 * Convert relative paths to absolute (it's not too hard.
 See http://www.sitepoint.com/closer-look-svg-path-data/ to understand what "relative" refers to)
+* While it's nice that `opentype` outputs an array of command objects, they don't have all the info that `svg-path-parser` provides.
+Rewrite the SVG command functions to be `svg-path-parser` native, and for type, use `opentype`'s SVG string functionality (then send that string to `svg-path-parser`).
 * What SVG path commands am I missing?
 Which of those do you get with the pen tool?
-* **Draw the eye on the board!
-Use a tablecloth or something to protect the wall and floor from wandering markers, just in case.**
 * **Start a static blog to explain how to build and operate the robot, and the build process!**
-* **Measure strings lengths across stepping range** and figure out if it's constant or not.
-What is causing the remaining distortion?
 * Pause/play button (on the client side, prevent new file load & prevent clicking to draw when actively drawing)
+* Convenient interface to tell you where to place the marker (string length coordinates) for the first point on the list of points.
+Eg for smiley, it starts near the bottom.
+The current model makes you set the start point in plotbot.js settings, and you'd have to go in and calculate the first point yourself.
+Alternatively: position the gondola at the default origin point, b/c it's more convenient to always start at the same point across drawings.
+Then the browser app tells you to cap the marker, it moves the marker to the first point, and tells you to uncap the marker.
+Boom!
 * Quick preview (without moving the bot, without slowly tracing - use the <canvas>'s build-in SVG stuff?)
 * Alternative cross-hatching, etc
 * Be able to click many times and let the robot catch up to you.
 (Right now it interrupts & confuses the server!)
 * Support multiple `<path>`s?
 Are they in any kind of order?
+* Add GUI tools for text
+* Time elapsed
+* Time estimate with given settings (and other fun stats used in deriving that, eg total path length)